-- 2.2.3.1 The Pre-Formulation Approval Letter (PFAL), per appendix J Pre-Formulation Approval Letter Template, is issued by the Mission Directorate Associate Administrator (MDAA), and provides the approval authorization to the Program/ Project Manager, or responsible pre-formulation office as determined by the MDAA, to initiate pre-formulation.
-The PFAL specifies the activities and products to be completed in Pre-Phase A for a single-Project Program, Category 1 Project, and select Category 2 Projects. - 2.2.3.2 The program FAD (see Appendix E) is prepared by the Mission Directorate and authorizes a program manager to initiate the planning of a new program and to perform the analysis of alternatives required to formulate a sound Program Plan that contains project elements, requirements, schedules, and time-phased cost plans. - 2.2.3.3 The Program Commitment Agreement (PCA) (see Appendix D) is an agreement between the MDAA and the NASA AA (the Decision Authority) that authorizes program transition from Formulation to Implementation.
-The PCA is prepared by the Mission Directorate and documents Agency requirements that flow down to the program, Mission Directorate requirements, program objectives, management and technical approach and associated architecture, technical performance, schedule, time-phased cost plans, safety and risk factors, internal and external agreements, LCRs, and all attendant top-level program requirements. - 2.2.3.4 The Program Plan (see Appendix G) is an agreement between the MDAA (who has final approval authority for the plan), the participating Center Director(s), and the program manager.
+- 2.2.3.1 The program FAD (see Appendix E) is prepared by the Mission Directorate and authorizes a program manager to initiate the planning of a new program and to perform the analysis of alternatives required to formulate a sound Program Plan that contains project elements, requirements, schedules, and time-phased cost plans. - 2.2.3.2 The Program Commitment Agreement (PCA) (see Appendix D) is an agreement between the MDAA and the NASA AA (the Decision Authority) that authorizes program transition from Formulation to Implementation.
+The PCA is prepared by the Mission Directorate and documents Agency requirements that flow down to the program, Mission Directorate requirements, program objectives, management and technical approach and associated architecture, technical performance, schedule, time-phased cost plans, safety and risk factors, internal and external agreements, LCRs, and all attendant top-level program requirements. - 2.2.3.3 The Program Plan (see Appendix G) is an agreement between the MDAA (who has final approval authority for the plan), the participating Center Director(s), and the program manager.
 It documents at a high level the program's objectives and requirements, scope, implementation approach, interfaces with other programs, environment within which the program operates, funding by time-phased cost plans consistent with the approved PCA, and commitments of the program.
-The Program Plan is prepared by the program.

-The project FAD (see Appendix E) is prepared by the Mission Directorate.
+The Program Plan is prepared by the program. - 2.2.3.4 The project FAD (see Appendix E) is prepared by the Mission Directorate.
 It authorizes a project manager to initiate the planning of a new project and to perform the analysis of alternatives required to formulate a sound Formulation Agreement and subsequent Project Plan.
 The FAD contains requirements, schedules, and project funding requirements.

-- 2.2.3.5 The Formulation Agreement (see Appendix F) is prepared by the project in response to the FAD to establish the technical and acquisition work that needs to be conducted during Formulation and defines the schedule and funding requirements during Phase A and Phase B for that work. - 2.2.3.6 The Formulation Agreement (see Appendix F) is prepared by the project in response to the FAD to establish the technical and acquisition work that needs to be conducted during Formulation and defines the schedule and funding requirements during Phase A and Phase B for that work. - 2.2.3.7 The Project Plan (see Appendix H) is an agreement among the MDAA; the program manager; participating Center Director(s); the project manager; and for AO-selected missions, the principal investigator.
+2.2.3.5 The Formulation Agreement (see Appendix F) is prepared by the project in response to the FAD to establish the technical and acquisition work that needs to be conducted during Formulation and defines the schedule and funding requirements during Phase A and Phase B for that work.

+2.2.3.6 The Project Plan (see Appendix H) is an agreement among the MDAA; the program manager; participating Center Director(s); the project manager; and for AO-selected missions, the principal investigator.
 6 The Project Plan is prepared by the project manager with the support of the project team and defines at a high level the project's objectives, technical and management approach, environment within which the project operates, and commitments of the project to the program.

-A principal investigator is a person who conceives an investigation and is responsible for carrying it out and reporting its results.
+6 A principal investigator is a person who conceives an investigation and is responsible for carrying it out and reporting its results.
 In some cases, principal investigators from industry and academia act as project managers for smaller development efforts with NASA personnel providing oversight.